 Agent, Realtor or Broker?

-Here’s the basic breakdown:
+Here’s the standard breakdown:

 Where to Look for an Agent

-Regional or local realty association websites.
+Regional or regional realty association websites.

-For sale signs in your area.
+For sale check in your community.

 Questions to Ask an Agent